 Lead alert fires in English regardless of which path was taken

-Your team receives the qualification data in English — language preference flagged on the contact record so the rep knows what to expect on the callback.
+Your team receives qualification data in English — language preference flagged on the contact record so the rep knows what to expect on the callback.

 Setting Up the Language Selection Interstitial